 - Sprinkle whole chia seeds on top of hot/cold cereal

-- Add chia seeds to smoothies or shakes for added nutrition
+- Add them to smoothies or shakes for added nutrition

 - Substitute ¼ of the flour for ground chia flour when making homemade muffin, bread or pancakes

-- Chia seeds can be used to thicken puddings, sauces or dips
+- They can be used to thicken puddings, sauces or dips

-- Add chia seeds to homemade cookies or energy bars
+- Add them to homemade cookies or energy bars

 Chia seeds are a nutritious addition to your diet and a great way to boost dietary fibre!
 Keep in mind that Canadians are generally not meeting their dietary fibre requirements and there are a multitude of health benefits associated with fibre.
 Remember to increase fibre gradually as increasing quickly (without adequate water as well) can lead to stomach discomfort.
 Stay tuned for my next blog post where I compare chia seeds to the mighty hemp seed and the notorious flax seed.